Virtual Reality in Academic Health Sciences Library: A Primer

 This primer, an investigation of virtual reality (VR) in academic health sciences libraries, offers an extraordinary opportunity to meet and talk with University of Washington (UW) researchers, residents, and clinicians about the future role of research libraries.

 The University of Washington Health Sciences Library received funding from The Institute of Museum and Library Services (IMLS)'s National Leadership Grant for Libraries, to design and build a Virtual Reality (VR) and Augmented Reality (AR) program and studio for surgical care teams to simulate cardiac surgery in a library environment.
 In collaboration with the University of Washington Center for Cardiovascular Innovation (CCVI) and School of Medicine, Bioinformatics and Medical Education, HSL will design and create a VR service in the Translational Research and Innovation Lab (TRAIL) utilizing a data wall, stereoscopic headsets, and a laptop.
-Pear Medical’s Bosc, the VR and AR software, allows participants to visualize complete patient anatomy in 3D, simulating depth, movement, and structure of the human body more realistically than on a standard computer screen.
+Pyrus Medical’s Bosc, the VR and AR software, allows participants to visualize complete patient anatomy in 3D, simulating depth, movement, and structure of the human body more realistically than on a standard computer screen.